 Besides the feria, the town wakes to life before Christmas when they display the yearly Chocolate Nativity Scene and the Chocolate Museum is open (any other chocolate fans out there?)

-However, note that being a mountain town, the winter temperatures can drop to 3-4 degrees celsius at night and just about 10 degrees celsius in the daytime, so make sure you bring warm clothing.
+However, note that being a mountain town, the winter temperatures can drop to 3-4 degrees celsius at night and just about 10 degrees celsius in the daytime, so make sure you bring warm clothing as this is one of the cooler areas in Andalucia in winter.

 In the spring, especially during May and June, you can expect all the beautiful patios to be open to the public, so if you’re around at that time, you’re up for a treat.
 These are some of the best in the entire province!